Skip to content

 Most S. aureus infections can be treated by antibiotics effectively.
 However, methicillin-resistant S. aureus (MRSA) is a strain of S. aureus that is resistant to antibiotics including methicillin and other commonly used antibiotics such as oxacillin, penicillin, amoxicillin and cephalosporins.
 Improper use of antibiotics is widely recognised as a contributing factor to antibiotic resistance.

-Most MRSA infections occur in people who have been hospitalised, live in residential care homes or have received treatment in health care settings such as dialysis centres.
+Anyone can carry or get infected with MRSA, the risk increases with crowded environment and activities with frequent skin to skin contact.
+Most MRSA infections occur in people who have been hospitalised, live in residential care homes or have received antibiotic treatment/ invasive procedures in health care settings such as dialysis centres.

 Clinical features